imcuteani/Alteryx_Training/README.md

 # Alteryx_Training
-This is repo for the Data Analytics Training with Alteryx
+This is repo for the Enterprise Data Analytics (EDA) Training with Alteryx